Published on May 17th, 2011 | by Becky Striepe2

 Not only does it use less dye and cut many steps out of the production process, but you can re-use the liquid from the last batch of fabric to create the next one, so it’s a very low-waste process in that respect, as well!

 So, why isn’t this fabric in production yet?

-She describes the resulting fabric as a “flexible vegetable leather,” which means this fabric will be a great vegan alternative to vinyl once they work out the kinks.
+Suzanne Lee describes the resulting fabric as a “flexible vegetable leather,” which means this fabric coule be a great vegan alternative to vinyl once they work out the kinks.
 Unfortunately, there’s a bit of a snag with this fabric that they’ll need to address before it will be ready to sell.
 The fabric is not water resistant, which is a big problem.
 A top that swells and falls apart in a rainstorm is not really a commercially viable option.
+YET.

 Suzanne Lee is hesitant to add chemicals to the mix, since this is such an eco-friendly process right now, and she’s working with biologists to try to sort out this problem.